arbabiha/KoopmanMPC_for_flowcontrol/README.md

 ### before you run the code:

-go to "./thehood/" and unzip "qpOASES-3.1.0" go to subfolder ".\thehood\qpOASES-3.1.0\interfaces\matlab" and run make.m .
+go to "./thehood/" and unzip "qpOASES-3.1.0", then go to subfolder ".\thehood\qpOASES-3.1.0\interfaces\matlab" and run make.m .
 This is required to activate the qpOASIS interface for solving the optimization problem.